darrenjennings/guuu.io/docs/About.md

 Welcome to my personal website.
 I'm Darren Jennings.
 You can reach me on [twitter], [github], or [linkedin].

-I mostly blog about engineering things, mostly [Vue].
+I blog about engineering things, mostly [Vue].
 For hobbies, I like to [brew coffee](https://www.thecoffeecompass.com/), practice [Brazilian Jiu Jitsu](https://derbycitymartialarts.com/), and spend time with my family, [nuclear](https://twitter.com/darrenjennings/status/1077663344767586304)